kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Problem Set 7: Regular Expressions**
    - See corresponding folder for 5 relevant projects and a README detailing the specifics of these projects.
-Note: 3 of the 5 projects have designated testing files in the folder.
+NOTE: 3 of the 5 projects have designated testing files in the folder.